BilleLind/benchify/README.md

   - titel: string(varChar(255))
   - products[]: ref => tags

+ ### Rewrites?

+ - perhaps rewrite schema with fluent json schema? for better syntax and just better dx?

  ## benchmarks criteria
   showcase normal queries used in the day to day, eg.
   - get all products